List of Neon Genesis Evangelion characters: Ryoji Kaji

 Although the motive for Ryoji's actions remains unknown, he tries to find the truth about Nerv's real objectives.
-After the battle against the Angel Zeruel, Ryoji is betrayed by one of his informants and is assassinated by a third man; Ryoji bequeaths the results of his investigation to Misato.
-Some fan theories about the identity of his murderer arose; starting from the twentieth episode, many fans thought Misato, who takes a gun in the scene before his murder, is responsible but the main staff falsified this theory, saying the responsible party would be found among the members of Seele or the secret services.
-To avoid misunderstandings of this kind, some scenes of the director's cut version of the series were changed.
+After the battle against the Angel Zeruel, one of Ryoji's informants betrays him and a third man assassinates him.
+Ryoji bequeaths the results of his investigations to Misato.
+Some fan theories about the identity of his murderer arose; starting from the twentieth episode, many fans thought Misato, who takes a gun in the scene before his murder, is responsible, but the main staff falsified this theory, saying the responsible party would be found among the members of Seele or the secret services.
+To avoid misunderstanding, some scenes of the director's cut version of the series were changed.
 The character was inspired by Captain Foster from the television series UFO.